Ergar/UpgradeTableCreator/README.md

 ### [Database] (required): Database name
 ### [FromTableId] (default 0, optional)
 ### [ToTableId] (default 0, optional)
+  If 0 then the value of FromTableId will be used
 ### [FromFieldId] (default 0, optional)
 ### [ToFieldId] (default 0, optional)
+  If 0 then this value will be ignored
 ### [StartNewTableId] (default 0, optional)
   The starting id for the new created tables
 ### [TablePrefix] (default "UPG ", optional)